Important Things You Should Know Before You Start To Trade Cryptocurrency

 Sell Litecoin, Bitcoin Cash, Ethereum, Bitcoin, etc. (trade cryptocurrency for dollars).

 You might also want to consider signing up with another exchange to trade cryptocurrency for a cryptocurrency (and then transfer it back into Litecoin, Ethereum, Bitcoin Cash, Bitcoin, and then back to Coinbase and then into USD).
+Most platforms have great trading tools and some even allow you to do some cfd trading.
 Make sure you record your transactions to satisfy the tax authorities and become familiar with the tax implications of trading cryptocurrency (I really can't stress this enough).

 Note: If you would like to use Coinbase Prod, do the first two steps above, but for step 2 use dollars of USDC to fund your account and then transfer your funds to Coinbase Pro for trading.